 Aikido has a long history as one of the most important and dynamic expressions of Japan's long martial arts tradition.
 The aim of Aikido is to forgive your enemy and harmonize with any attack.

-By using the aggressors own momentum, an aikidoka takes their balance, and controls an attack.
-Aikido's lessons of physical and mental discipline can be applied throughout your lifetime.
+By using the aggressors momentum, an aikidoka takes their balance, and controls an attack.
+Lessons of physical and mental discipline can be applied throughout your lifetime.

 Aikido focuses on harmony and non-resistance, leading to Success